yosbelms/getjs/readme.md

 var ch = chan(null, trans)
 ```

-Channels can be closed using `get.close` function, sending to a closed channel will throw an error. `ch.closed` and `ch.opened` allows to know whether a channel is closed or not.
+Channels can be closed using `get.close` function.
+Sending to a closed channel will throw an error. `ch.closed` and `ch.opened` allows knowing whether a channel is closed or not.

 ```js
 while(ch.opened) {